robinjmurphy/graphite-scaling-examples/README.md

 ![Screenshot](screenshot.png)

-You can verify how they've been sharded by examining the whisper files on one of your carbon cache containers.
-The example shows how the metrics are sharded for the [`multiple-cache-nodes`](examples/multiple-cache-nodes) example, where two backend carbon cache nodes are used.
+You can verify how they've been sharded by examining the whisper files on one of your Carbon cache containers.
+The example shows how the metrics are sharded for the [`multiple-cache-nodes`](examples/multiple-cache-nodes) example, where two backend Carbon cache nodes are used.

 ```bash
 docker-compose exec cache_1 tree /opt/graphite/storage/whisper/stats/counters/characters